Buffalo Bulls: Soccer

 The UB women's soccer team won a regular season MAC title in 2000.
 In 2014, a program record was set with fourteen straight victories including their first conference championship in a game over Western Michigan.
 Buffalo also earned its first berth in the NCAA Division I Women's Soccer Tournament.

-In 2020, the MAC elected to discontinue the Mid-American Conference Women's Soccer Tournament in order to save money and instead send the leading team in each division to a conference championship game.
+In 2020, the MAC elected to discontinue the Mid-American Conference women's soccer tournament in order to save money and instead send the leading team in each division to a conference championship game.
 As a result, in 2021, Buffalo was not given a chance to play for the conference championship despite finishing with the most wins (a 6–1–1 record) and the highest rating percentage index in the MAC East.
 Bowling Green finished first in the MAC East with a record of only 5–1; because of the COVID-19 pandemic, Bowling Green's season was put on pause and they played two fewer games than Buffalo and four fewer games than some other MAC teams.
 The Bulls team was outraged by the outcome.
+The tournament would return in 2021 with a revised format and the Bulls would go on to win their second conference championship in 2022.

 The men's soccer program was discontinued in 2017.